pnbruckner/ha-illuminance/README.md

 In previous versions, configuration was done under `sensor`.
 This is now deprecated and will generate a warning at startup.
 It should be converted to the new `illuminance` format as described above.
+Or simply remove it and add the sensor(s) via the UI.

 Here is an example of the old format: